cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 {{% image src="/integrations/integration_builder/how_to_guides/http/17-trigger-recipe-select-connection.png" alt="Select connection for trigger" %}}

-By default, this trigger runs when any pentest finding status is updated to "Fixed."
+By default, this trigger runs when any pentest finding status is updated.
 To ensure the recipe runs only when the status of the associated pentest we have configured is updated, we need to filter the events.
 Click on "2 optional fields are available."

 > **ⓘ** The number of optional fields may vary depending on the type and version of the selected recipe trigger.

+> **ⓘ** This example implements a pentest finding status filter using an "IF condition" in the recipe.
+There are other alternative solutions, which will be discussed later.

 {{% image src="/integrations/integration_builder/how_to_guides/http/18-filter-trigger-by-pentest.png" alt="Filter trigger by pentest" %}}